iwantmyname/blog/_posts/2013-11-02-the-tools-we-use-droplr-for-sharing-files-and-taking-screenshots.md

 ---

-For a bigger, more updated look at Droplr,
+For a bigger, more updated look at Droplr, head over to our new post, "Droplr is an exceptionally useful tool for sharing files and screenshots".

 ![Droplr]({{ site.images_url }}/2013-11-02-screen800x500.jpg)